joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 **Solution**:

 1. Ensure each auth method properly sets the `authMethod` state
+2. Check the specific status values like "SIGNED_IN_WITH_SRP_PASSWORD" vs "SIGNED_IN_WITH_PLAINTEXT_PASSWORD" to determine which authentication method was used
-2. Don't mix authentication methods in the same flow
+3. Don't mix authentication methods in the same flow
-3. Wait for operations to complete before starting new ones
+4. Wait for operations to complete before starting new ones
+5. If implementing custom authentication flows, ensure you're mapping the specific status values to the correct `authMethod` value

 #### FIDO2 Credential Prompts Appearing Unexpectedly